Suchu/TvRemoteClick/README.md

     Explanation:
     - TvKeyboard is for store a the keys in the keyboard as a string.

-    - initialized position of word which is 0 right now because the cusrsor always statrts on the letter a(top left).
+    - initialized position of word which is 0 right now because the cusrsor always statrts on the letter a (top left).

     - initialized result as a 0 and ok as 1 because we have to click OK to fix the character we want.

     - lets search the given word, "code" from the stored string TvKeyboard with the help of indexOf and assign the index of that character in the remoteCharIndex.

-    - Now we can get our first number of clicks by indexing position and remoteCharIndex Math.Abs(position % 8 - remoteCharIndex % 8) + Math.Abs(position / 8 - remoteCharIndex / 8) + ok //here ok = 1 and
+    - Now we can get our first number of clicks by indexing position and remoteCharIndex Math.Abs(position % 8 - remoteCharIndex % 8) + Math.Abs(position / 8 - remoteCharIndex / 8) + ok
-      max character index is 8 of keyboard
+      //here ok = 1 and max character index of given keyboard is 8.

     - In this way we get our first number of clicks from the position 0 and character index 2(remoteCharIndex) which is "c".

     - Now the postion of the cursor is current character index which is 2.

     - In this way if we make foreach loop for each character of given word and sum, we can find the total number of clicks.

     Output calculation:
     note: